Who is Floodstage? (audition info below)

-Audition Procedure (Fall 2018)
+Audition Procedure (Fall 2023)

 To audition for Floodstage, you must complete the following tasks in the exact order outlined below.

-Note: If you are auditioning for both Floodstage and Concert Choir, you must sign up for two back-to-back audition times.
+Note: If you are auditioning for Floodstage and Concert Choir, you must sign up for two back-to-back audition times.

-Show up to your audition time at Hermann 208.
+Show up to your audition time at Hermann 209.

-Singer auditions will run as follows:
+Auditions will run as follows:

-- Range test
+- Range test (to determine voice part)

 - You will be taught a short tag and asked to sing it back while Dr. Dougherty sings another part (to test quickness in learning parts)

-- If you need to change your audition time and are unable to do so manually, simply sign up for another time slot and then email Dr. Dougherty to tell him which one to remove.
+- If you need to change your audition time and are unable to do so manually, sign up for another time slot and then email Dr. Dougherty to tell him which one to remove.